-Firstly, if you’re not sure whether there will be a frost or not, keep an eye on the evening weather.
-If you’ve popped outside in the evening and noticed the temperature has dramatically dropped and the skies are clear, this is a tell-tale sign there might be frost on the way.
+The evening weather forecasts on television, online, and radio are something to keep an eye on.
+Particularly if you’re not sure whether there will be a frost or not, keep an eye on the evening weather.
+Whether on your way home from work or school and you have popped outside, you may notice cooler than normal weather and clear skies.
+This combination is usually a tell-tale sign that there might be frost on the way.

-If you have a cloche, now would be a great time to put it over your plants.
+A cloche is a solid cover for you plants.
+If you have a cloche, it is during colder weather that your younger tender plants will really appreciate the extra protection.
 If you have new sprouting bulbs or seeds and no cloche, look at covering them with cut water bottles, or other plastic tubs you may have in your home.

-If you have potted plants outside, consider moving them into the greenhouse, conservatory or onto your windowsills.
+Providing you have enough space, then a greenhouse or cold frame is a great place to keep any moveable plants safe.
+Your outdoor potted plants, will thank you for moving them into the greenhouse, cold frame, or conservatory.
 It’s the best way to keep them warm and ensures their safety during the colder nights.

 Once the frost has come, don’t panic.
-If a frost has hit over night that you weren’t expecting, don’t rush outside to see what the damage is.
-Starting to prune or deadhead too soon after a frost can sometimes result in you getting rid of something that wasn’t actually dead.
-Leave the temperature to rise before you go on full damage control around your garden, plants are miraculous and can sometimes bounce back better than you think.
-Just make sure they’re regularly watered and fed and if over time they aren’t back to their best self or aren’t growing and blooming like they should look at pruning accordingly.
+Any overnight frost that hasn't been forecast doesn't spell disaster.
+Check you plants.
+Don't automatically reach for secateurs after a frost.
+As the can sometimes result in you getting rid of something that wasn’t actually dead.
+Leave the temperature to rise before you go on full damage control around your garden.
+Plants are miraculous and can bounce back better than you think.
+Just make sure they’re regularly watered and fed.
+And if after a few weeks they aren’t back to their best or growing as they should, look at pruning accordingly.

 SO DON’T PANIC!
 If the frost comes we can help you through it!!

 For more guides and tips, make sure you visit the Free Resources page on our website

 Also get your Entries in for Cultivation Street 2021 by clicking the link below!